xyuancs/xyuancs.github.io/index.md

 ### Overview

-I am a Lecturer in the [Department of Software Systems and Cybersecurity](https://www.monash.edu/it/ssc) of the [Faculty of Information Technology](https://www.monash.edu/it) at [Monash University](https://www.monash.edu/it/about-us/our-rankings), and also affiliated with the [Monash Cybersecurity Lab](http://www.monash.edu/cybersecurity-lab) and the [Monash Blockchain Technology Centre](https://www.monash.edu/blockchain).
+I am a Lecturer in the [Department of Software Systems and Cybersecurity](https://www.monash.edu/it/ssc) of the [Faculty of Information Technology](https://www.monash.edu/it) at [Monash University](https://www.monash.edu/it/about-us/our-rankings).
 I earned my PhD degree from [City University of Hong Kong](http://www.cityu.edu.hk/) in 2016.
 Before that, I worked at [Stromasys S.A.](https://www.stromasys.com), developing and optimising the dynamic instruction translation engine for virtual SPARC and ALPHA servers on the x86 platform.

 <br />
-My research focuses on designing innovative protocols, system prototypes (not legacy compatible) to solve the data privacy and security challenges in cloud and networked environments.
-Recently, I work to bridge the gap in deploying searchable encryption protocols into practice, and build system prototypes based on hardware enclaves for applications that process large-scale data streams.
-I am also interested in cybersecurity assisted inter-disciplinary research with digital health, Internet of things, building information modelling, and machine learning.
+My research focuses on designing protocols and systems (not legacy compatible) to solve data privacy and security issues.
+Recently, I work to bridge the gap in deploying searchable encryption into practice, and build prototypes based on hardware enclaves to securely process data streams.
+I am also interested in cybersecurity assisted inter-disciplinary research with digital health, building information modelling, and machine learning.

 <br />
 My research is currently supported by Australian Research Council, CSIRO Data61, Oceania Cyber Security Centre, and Google Cloud Platform.